Special Tribunal for Lebanon: Leidschendam, Netherlands

 For reasons of security, administrative efficiency and fairness, the Tribunal has its seat outside Lebanon, in Leidschendam, on the outskirts of The Hague, the Netherlands.
-The premises of the Tribunal are the former headquarters of the Dutch General Intelligence and Security Service (Algemene Inlichtingen- en Veiligheidsdienst, or AIVD).
+The premises of the Tribunal are the former headquarters of the Dutch General Intelligence and Security Service.
+They returned to Leidschendam after the tribunal ceased operations in 2023, as a secondary office.

 The STL courtroom served as a courtroom for the Charles Taylor trial before the Special Court for Sierra Leone from 2010 to 2012.

 Beirut, Lebanon

 The Tribunal also maintains an office in Beirut, where its Outreach and Legacy Section is based.